DataDog/integrations-extras/tidb/README.md

 See [metadata.csv][6] for a list of metrics provided by this check.

+### Events

+TiDB check does not include any events.

 ### Service Checks

 Service Checks are based on `tidb_cluster.prometheus.health` metrics.
 This check is controlled by the `health_service_check` config and default to `true`.
 You can modify this behavior in `tidb.yml` file.

-### Events

-TiDB check does not include any events.
+See [service_checks.json][11] for a list of service checks provided by this integration.

 ## Troubleshooting

 ### Too many metrics

-TiDB checks enables Datadog’s `distribution` by default.
+The TiDB check enables Datadog's `distribution` metric type by default.
 This part of data is quite large and may consume lots of resources.
 You can modify this behavior in `tidb.yml` file:

 - `send_distribution_buckets: false`

-Since there are many important metrics in a TiDB cluster, TiDB checks set `max_returned_metrics` to `10000` by default.
+Since there are many important metrics in a TiDB cluster, the TiDB check sets `max_returned_metrics` to `10000` by default.
 You can decrease `max_returned_metrics` in `tidb.yml` file if necessary:

 - `max_returned_metrics: 1000`